Model Upload

 Complete Archive Upload

-When all chunks are uploaded, complete the upload to trigger archive extraction:
+When all chunks are uploaded, complete the upload to trigger archive extraction and model creation:

 POST /proj_ABC123/v1/uploads/{sessionId}/complete